NiloGregginz33/QMGRExperiments/README.md

 - Breakthrough methodologies for bulk-boundary coupling
 - **License allows**: Academic peer review, educational use, scientific collaboration
 - **License prohibits**: Commercial use without permission, redistribution, modification
+- **Commercialization is strictly prohibited**: Any commercial use, monetization, or commercialization of this research is explicitly forbidden without written permission

 ### Data and Reproducibility